Faegre Drinker Biddle & Reath LLP, a Delaware limited liability partnership | This website contains attorney advertising.

 • Under Amalgamated Bank v.
 Yahoo!
 Inc., 132 A.3d 752, 776 (Del.
 Ch.
 Feb.
 2, 2016), it suffices to provide periodic account statements as evidence of beneficial ownership, as long as the statements are “sufficiently proximate in time” to the date of the demand.

-• A stockholder seeking corporate records must state a proper purpose for doing so — i.e., what it will do with the information or an end to which that investigation may lead.
+• A stockholder seeking corporate records must state a proper purpose for doing so (i.e., what it will do with the information or an end to which that investigation may lead).
 A proper purpose is one “reasonably related to such person’s interest as a stockholder.”

 • If the stockholder seeks documents beyond the stock list or stock ledger, the stockholder must establish a proper purpose.

-• Popular examples of a proper purposes include:
+• Proper purposes include:

-• To investigate allegedly improper transactions or mismanagement.
+• To investigate allegedly improper transactions or mismanagement

-• To clarify an unexplained discrepancy in the corporation’s financial statements regarding assets.
+• To clarify an unexplained discrepancy in the corporation’s financial statements regarding assets

-• To ascertain the stock’s value or explore a possible sale of stock.
+• To ascertain the stock’s value or explore a possible sale of stock

-• To aid litigation the stockholder has instituted and to contact other stockholders regarding litigation and invite their association in the case.
+• To aid litigation the stockholder has instituted and to contact other stockholders regarding litigation and invite their association in the case

-• To inquire into the independence, good faith and due care of a special committee formed to consider a demand to institute derivative litigation.
+• To inquire into the independence, good faith, and due care of a special committee formed to consider a demand to institute derivative litigation

 • The following are examples of reasons for a 220 demand that are excluded from the definition of “proper purpose”:

-• Mere suspicion or subjective belief of wrongdoing.
+• Mere suspicion or subjective belief of wrongdoing

-• To institute annoying or harassing litigation against the corporation.
+• To institute annoying or harassing litigation against the corporation

-• To force the corporation to buy out a stockholder’s interest.
+• To force the corporation to buy out a stockholder’s interest

 • A stockholder’s proper purpose must be stated with “credible basis” — the lowest possible burden of proof.